-Consider this for a second: In 2018, the FBI’s Internet Crime Complaint Center received 351,937 online-theft complaints — a whopping 115,424 more complaints since 2018!
-Victims reported losses totaling $2.7 billion (which will surely put a dent in your holiday shopping budget).
+Consider this for a second: In 2019, the FBI’s Internet Crime Complaint Center received 467,361 online-theft complaints — a whopping 115,424 more complaints since 2018!
+Victims reported losses totaling $3.5 billion (which will surely put a dent in your holiday shopping budget).

-Before you hit checkout, be sure you're familiar with the brand
+Before you hit checkout, be sure you’re familiar with the retailer.

-The website address (URL) will now begin with https, instead of http.
+The web address (URL) will now begin with https, instead of http.

 These are the signs that the website you’re on has taken steps to ensure all financial information provided is encrypted for your security.

 The increasing availability of free WiFi at a wide range of locations like coffee shops, airports, and hospitals is designed to make our lives easier.
 The downside is, it also makes it easier for hackers to monitor and steal private information from users when you’re on a public network.
 If they do nab your data, they could sell it on the dark web or use it to make holiday purchases of their own.

-You can decrease the risks of using your debit card online considerably by sticking to making your purchases from home, using your own secure internet network or a secure virtual private network, also known as a VPN.
+You can decrease the risks of using your debit or credit card online considerably by sticking to making your purchases from home, using your own secure internet network or a secure virtual private network, also known as a VPN.